Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Computing Classical and Complementary Syllogisms

 The second premise $BiC$ says `$B$ belongs to some $C$' and translates to the probability constraint $\prob{B,C}>0$ (requiring that the conditional probability $\condprob{B}{C}>0$ as well).
 As Table~\ref{tbl:basic-output}~(b) shows, .
 Thus this second premise $BiC$ asserts the linear constraint:

 Applying epsilon-inequality reformulation gives the modified constraint .
 Let us choose as our objective function the probability $\prob{C,\overline{A}}$ that $C$ is true and $A$ is false.
-As shown in Table~\ref{tbl:basic-output}~(c), the probability expression
+As shown in Table~\ref{tbl:basic-output}~(c), this probability expression

 evaluates to the algebraic formula .